tokio-rs/tokio/examples/README.md

   showcasing running on multiple cores, working with futures and spawning tasks, and finally framing a TCP connection to discrete request/response objects.
-* `udp-codec` - an example of using the `UdpCodec` trait along with a small ping-pong protocol happening locally.
+* `udp-codec` - an example of using the `Encoder`/`Decoder` traits for UDP along with a small ping-pong protocol happening locally.
 * `compress` - an echo-like server where instead of echoing back everything read it echos back a gzip-compressed version of everything read!
 All compression occurs on a CPU pool to offload work from the event loop.